Program and Course Search

 Program Outcomes

-Upon successful completion of an Associate of Science program, learners will be able to:
+Upon successful completion of an Associate of Arts or Liberal Arts Diploma program, learners will be able to:

-1. Explain terms, concepts and theories of introductory-level science
+1. Explain terms, concepts, and theories of the discipline(s)

 2. Read, write and communicate effectively and creatively across academic disciplines